Le Guen

 Not to miss

-- Cap d'Erquy: pink sandstone cliffs and sea panoramas.
+- Cap d'Erquy: pink sandstone cliffs and viewpoints over the sea.